 The complaint here was that the truck wouldn’t start unless your foot was on the brake pedal.
 This would be normal on a vehicle with an ignition system like the one pictured above (push button starter), but is not normal on an ignition system that uses a traditional key, like this F-250.

-Part two of the complaint was a check engine light, a wrench light, and that the transmission would slam into every gear, as seen in this video:
+Part two of the complaint was a check engine light, a wrench light, and that the transmission would slam into every gear.

 I know what you’re thinking.
 “Transmission is shot.”
 Right?